Last Updated: 19th July 2022

 Debt repayment is one of the most important uses of savings by far.
 While it is not nearly as exciting as saving for a large purchase or vacation, it is far more rewarding in the long run.

-Having debt is a constant drag on your finances and will slow down your progress to wealth immensely.
-Thus paying off your debt is often the priority once you have your emergency fund covered.
+Having debt is a constant drag on your finances and will immensely slow your progress to wealth.
+Thus, paying off your debt is often the priority once your emergency fund is covered.

 Paying off your debt also immediately makes you a return on your money, as you are avoiding the interest payments on your debt that will steal more and more of your money each year.

 Going to school is one of the most common uses of savings and for good reason.
 Going to a technical school or university for a subject that interests you is one of the best ways to invest in yourself.
-There are also other great ways to invest in your education such as online certificates or courses to learn new skills.
+Other great ways to invest in your education include online certificates or courses to learn new skills.

 Spending your savings on education makes you more employable and will allow you to get into a career you enjoy more and likely with much more room to grow.
-This investment can make great returns as you will likely make much more over your lifetime as a result of your education than you ever spent on achieving it.
+This investment can make great returns as you will likely make much more over your lifetime due to your education than you ever spent on achieving it.

 Another incredibly common use of savings is to prepare for a down payment on a house.
-Most people opt to own a home instead of rent for a multitude of reasons.
+Most people opt to own a home instead of rent for many reasons.
 Once you have run the numbers and decided you want to buy and not rent, you need to be saving to purchase a home.

 By making a consistent monthly contribution to your “new home fund” you can end up with enough for a down payment for your dream home in a matter of a few years.
-In the meantime, you can be running the numbers, looking at potential properties, and working out the logistics.
-By the time your savings plan is complete, you should be prepared mentally and financially to own your very own home!
+In the meantime, you can run the numbers, look at potential properties, and work out the logistics.
+By completing your savings plan, you should be prepared mentally and financially to own your own home!